ErmakovDmitriy/linkerd-multus-attach-operator/README.md

 * A Pod is in Linkerd control plane namespace and has not empty `linkerd.io/control-plane-component` label

-If the controller is used on Openshift or other Kubernetes cluster which enforces user and group ID ranges in namespaces, you should also annotate Pods with ` config.linkerd.io/proxy-uid` annotation and an allowed UID value.
+If the controller is used on Openshift or other Kubernetes cluster which enforces user and group ID ranges in namespaces, you should also annotate Pods with `config.linkerd.io/proxy-uid` annotation and an allowed UID value.
 Otherwise, Openshift will not allow the proxy container to start.
+If a Pod's namespace has `openshift.io/sa.scc.uid-range={{ first ID }}/{{ pool size }}` annotation, then the webhook will try to use it to annotate the Pod with the `config.linkerd.io/proxy-uid={{ first ID }}` annotation.

 ## Getting Started Helm and Linkerd-cli way